decorator-factory/lanim/mkdocs/docs/tutorial/hello/index.md

     An easing is a function from `[0; 1]` to `[0; 1]`.

-    You can see their graphs in action on [Desmos](https://www.desmos.com/calculator/ljbkaftbej)
+    You can see their graphs in on [Desmos](https://www.desmos.com/calculator/ljbkaftbej)

     ![Formulas](easing_formulas.gif)